jdwilkin4/fcc-forum-clone/CONTRIBUTING.md

 ### Creating issues

 Feel free to check out [our codebase](https://github.com/jdwilkin4/fcc-forum-clone).
-If you think, that something could be added, fixed, improved - make sure, that there is no open issue for that already by going [here](https://github.com/jdwilkin4/fcc-forum-clone/issues).
+If you think, that something could be added, fixed, or improved on, first that there is no open issue for that by looking through the [issues tab](https://github.com/jdwilkin4/fcc-forum-clone/issues).

 If you are confident, that your issue won't be a duplicate - go ahead and [create it](https://github.com/jdwilkin4/fcc-forum-clone/issues/new/)!

-If you have some ideas about possible changes, but not sure enough, please share your thoughts by creating new thread in [the discussions](https://github.com/jdwilkin4/fcc-forum-clone/discussions).
+If you have some ideas about possible changes, please share your thoughts by creating a new thread in [the discussions](https://github.com/jdwilkin4/fcc-forum-clone/discussions).

 ### Picking up an issue to work on

-Browse through [opened issues](https://github.com/jdwilkin4/fcc-forum-clone/issues).
-Feel free to start working on any issue which does not have have assignee yet!
+Browse through the [opened issues](https://github.com/jdwilkin4/fcc-forum-clone/issues) and feel free to start working on that does not have have an assignee yet.

-If you are [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/permission-levels-for-a-personal-account-repository#collaborator-access-for-a-repository-owned-by-a-personal-account) - assign yourself to the issue you want to work on.
+If you are a [collaborator](https://docs.github.com/en/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-personal-account-settings/permission-levels-for-a-personal-account-repository#collaborator-access-for-a-repository-owned-by-a-personal-account), assign yourself to the issue you want to work on.

-If you are not collaborator - would be better to left a comment in the issue thread, so we know that you are working on it.
+If you are not a collaborator, please leave a comment in the issue thread so we know that you are working on it.

 In any case - make sure to use the issue thread to ask questions about the issue if you need!

 ## Making changes

-If you are experienced with Git workflow, **How to contribute** section of our [README](./README.md) may be enough to work on the issue you picked up!
+If you are experienced with Git workflow, please read through the **How to contribute** section of our [README](./README.md).

-If you are somewhat new to Git and GitHub - in the below will be couple more tips and useful links about all this!
+If you are new to Git and GitHub, please read the follow sections below on how to get started.

 ### Installing git

-If you don't have git on your machine, [install it](https://help.github.com/articles/set-up-git/).
+If you don't have Git installed on your machine, [install it](https://help.github.com/articles/set-up-git/).
+If you are not sure if it is installed, please use the `git --version` command in the command line.

-### Installing dependencies

-Instructions about this can be found in [README](./README.md).

 ### Forking the repo